rob-blackbourn/JetBlack.Network/README.md

     .Subscribe(buffer => DoSomething(buffer));
 ```

-The `ByteBuffer` class has a buffer and a length (the buffer may not be full).
+The `ArraySegment<byte>` class has a buffer and a length (the buffer may not be full).
 The `1024` argument was the size
 of the buffer to create. typically the extension method will also take a [`CancellationToken`](https://msdn.microsoft.com/library/system.threading.cancellationtoken.aspx) as an argument.

 ### Frame Clients

-Frame Clients follow the same pattern to the clients, but use a [`DisposableByteBuffer`](https://github.com/rob-blackbourn/JetBlack.Network/blob/master/JetBlack.Network/Common/DisposableByteBuffer.cs) and send/receive the length
+Frame Clients follow the same pattern to the clients, but use a [`DisposableValue<ArraySegment<byte>>`](https://github.com/rob-blackbourn/JetBlack.Network/blob/master/JetBlack.Network/Common/DisposableValue.cs)
-of the buffer.
-This ensures the full message is received.
-They also take a [`BufferManager`](https://msdn.microsoft.com/library/system.servicemodel.channels.buffermanager.aspx) to reduce garbage collection.
+and send/receive the length of the buffer.
+This ensures the full message is
+received.
+They also take a [`BufferManager`](https://msdn.microsoft.com/library/system.servicemodel.channels.buffermanager.aspx)
+to reduce garbage collection.

 ## Connectors